allenai/PeerRead/README.md

 # PeerReaD
-Data and code for Kang et al., 2018's paper titled "A Dataset of Peer Reviews (PeerReaD): Collection, Insights and NLP Applications"
+Data and code for ["A Dataset of Peer Reviews (PeerRead): Collection, Insights and NLP Applications"](http://arxiv.org) by Dongyeop Kang, Waleed Ammar, Bhavana Dalvi, Madeleine van Zuylen, Sebastian Kohlmeier, Eduard Hovy and Roy Schwartz, NAACL 2018

 # TODOs
 * Add a script for downloading the nips papers 2013-2017 (PDFs and reviews), splitting them similarly to the paper, as described [here](./data/nips_2013-2016/README.md)
 * Copy arxiv papers from each split in the old repo to one or more subdirectories in `data/arxiv.cs.ai_2007-2017/{train|dev|test}`.
 * Add Madeleine's annotations to ICLR 2017 reviews.
 * Move code from the old repo to new repo (see agreed upon structure below).

+### Structure for PeerRead dataset

 ```
 README.md